liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 In each case except LAPACK direct solvers, the linear solver module used by ARKode is actually built on top of a generic linear system solver, which may be of interest in itself.
-These generic solvers, denoted DENSE, BAND, SPGMR, SPBCG, SPTFQMR, and PCG, are described separately in the section :ref:`LinearSolvers`.
+These generic solvers, denoted DENSE, BAND, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG, are described separately in the section :ref:`LinearSolvers`.